Facebook defends sharing user data with phone makers

 "These partners signed agreements that prevented people's Facebook information from being used for any other purpose than to recreate Facebook-like experiences," Ime Archibong, Facebook's vice president of product partnerships, wrote in the blog post.

-"We are not aware of any abuse by these companies," he added.
+"We are not aware of any abuse by these companies," he added, noting that Facebook has been "winding down access" to the software.

+The New York Times reported that Facebook also gave device makers "access to the data of users' friends without their explicit consent, even after declaring that it would no longer share such information with outsiders."

+Facebook disputed that finding, saying that "friends' information, like photos, was only accessible on devices when people made a decision to share their information with those friends."

 Apple, Samsung and Microsoft did not immediately respond to requests for comment.